 - studying Applied Linguistics at the graduate level

-Applied Language Studies is administered by Renison’s English Language Studies in co-operation with the following participating University of Waterloo departments and disciplines:
+Applied Language Studies is administered by the Culture and Language Studies department in co-operation with the following participating University of Waterloo departments and disciplines:

 - Classical Studies